 I first met Phil about 9 years ago.
 He was working at King and Zelko when I got a job there.
 King and Zelko are no longer in business but they made high end custom furniture on the windward side of the island.
 I had been working with my brother and dad at Koolau ukulele for years and decided I wanted to build furniture, creative furniture, and King and Zelko were the best.
 But the job was the worst.
 I wasn’t creative, at all.
 Maybe Phil was.
 He would be working on the lathe or helping one of the guys make a free form table or something cool like that.
 I would be sanding rocking chairs.
 All day, sanding, or, if I was lucky, milling wood.
 I had a bad attitude and it was short lived.
 I got fired right when I learned my wife was pregnant.
 Sliver lining – we started going to the swap meet selling imported ukuleles.
 I set them up to play better and charged less than other stores and people loved it.
 One year later we opened a real store.
 Phil went on to work for another famous Hawaiian woodworking company, Martin MacArthur.
 They make Koa anything.
 Koa iPhone cases, Koa watches, all kinds of super cool stuff.
 But Phil wanted to move on to other more fulfilling things, namely, building ukes.
 He’s an Art major with a degree from Oregan State.
 Couple that with his love of music and woodworking and …Wala – Riggio Ukuleles.
 He got some advice and help from the guys at Ko’olau.
 Took some pointers from the inside of a Kanilea, and developed his own hybrid bracing system.
 So how do they sound?…..
 They sound incredible!
 I had to lower the action and soften up the fret edges a tiny bit.
 Just little things.
 He is still getting used to the crucial nuances of final setup.
 But the fact is, these tenors sound phenomenal!
-I am nothing close to a Corey type of player to really do these full justice.
-But I couldn’t get him or Aaron and figured these are the kind of instruments that don’t require an amazing player to appreciate.
+These are the kind of instruments that don’t require an amazing player to appreciate.
 One chord strummed sounds beautiful.
 Perhaps that’s what I should have done :/

 This first tenor is an all Koa body with Ivoroid top binding.
 It impressed everyone I showed today.